 Right to Rectify

 The GDPR also empowers individuals to correct any personal data that is deemed inaccurate or incomplete.
 When you update data in Salesforce, Groove's data will automatically be updated if applicable.
-This single-source-of-truth paradigm avoids you having to maintain two separate data repositories.
+This single-source-of truth paradigm eliminates the need to maintain two separate data repositories.

 Right to Erasure

 Groove allows you to honor requests to delete an individual's data.
-After you have deleted the related records in Salesforce, you can facilitate Groove's erasure tool in order to find an individual's data stored in Groove and have it destroyed.
+After you have deleted the related records in Salesforce, you can send us a request to erase the data, and we will do so immediately.